Kozea/Radicale/pages/user_documentation.rst

 the Apache authentication modules, instead of the ones from Radicale: they're just better.

-Deactivate any ACL module in Radicale and use your favourite Apache authentication backend.
+Deactivate any rights and  module in Radicale and use your favourite Apache authentication backend.
 You can then restrict the access: allow the ``alice`` user to access ``/alice/*`` URLs, and everything should work as expected.